MicrosoftDocs/VBA-Docs/api/Excel.ListObject.Unlist.md

 # ListObject.Unlist Method (Excel)

 Removes the list functionality from a  **[ListObject](Excel.ListObject.md)** object.
-After you use this method, the range of cells that made up the the list will be a regular range of data.
+After you use this method, the range of cells that made up the list will be a regular range of data.

 ## Syntax